Jenguk42/CCNA/Notes/Subnetting.md

 	2. Assign the second-largest subnet after it.
 		-  Network address = broadcast address of the largest subnet + 1
 	3. Repeat the process until all subnets have been assigned.
-		- Remember to add point-to-point connections`
+		- Remember to add point-to-point connections.
 ## Practice Quizzes
 ### FLSM (Fixed-Length Subnet Masks)
 1. You have been given the `172.22.0.0/16` network.
 You are required to divide the network into 500 separate subnets.
 What prefix length should you use?